wadewswc/wade-mssql/README.md

 Description
 ----------

-This is the v0.2 version of the MSSQL WaDE database
+This is the v0.2 version of the MSSQL WaDE database.

 This software is in the public domain, containing materials that came from the [Water Data Exchange (WaDE) program](http://www.westernstateswater.org/wade/about-wade/), a project of the [Western States Water Council (WSWC)](http://www.westernstateswater.org/).